jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 > The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in [bnd.bnd](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).
 These values must match for the `ServletContext` to look in the proper location for the JSP.
 >
-> Note that, for the `ServletContext` to be properly generated, we also declare a unique value for `Web-ContextPath` in our bnd.bnd file.
+> We also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file so the `ServletContext` is properly generated.
 In our example, we have that set to `/commerce-product-content-renderer`.
-For a reference on these values, see [bnd.bnd](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).
+See [bnd.bnd](./liferay-q4f7.zip/q4f7-impl/bnd.bnd) for a reference on these values.

 Lastly, define the language key for our new product content renderer's label.
 Add the key and its value to a [Language.properties](./liferay-q4f7.zip/q4f7-impl/src/main/resources/content/Language.properties) file within our module: